A Japanophile who has survived 15 solo trips to Japan. Ced's visits focus on discovering the country’s lesser-known

-If you play a Japan-made instrument, as I do, you will be thrilled by the showcased heritage models.
-In my case, I was delighted to finally meet the Yamaha Electone D1 digital organ in person during my first visit to the museum.
+And if you play a Japan-made instrument, as I do, you will surely be thrilled by the showcased heritage models.
+In my case, I was delighted to finally meet the Yamaha Electone D1 digital organ in person during my first visit.
 It was displayed just steps away from the Electone Stagea, which I currently play.

 5. A Stunning Collection of Pianos From All Ages

-An entire hall at the European Instruments section is devoted to the piano and its relatives, relatives including piano predecessors such as the Harpsichord and the Clavichord.
-While none of these displays are available for playing, the ornate and graceful craftsmanship of each is still sure to delight even non-musicians.
+An entire hall at the European Instruments section is devoted to the piano and its relatives, including piano predecessors such as the Harpsichord and the Clavichord.
+While none of these displays are available for playing, the ornate and graceful craftsmanship of each is still sure to delight even non-players.
 Who knows?
 The stately aura of some of these elegant masterpieces might even inspire you to pick up piano lessons.

 6. The Hands-on Room Is Fun, Even for Adults

 7. Lecture Concerts and Workshops

-Last but not least, the gift shop, aptly named “Andante,” offers various music-themed souvenirs.
+Last but not least, the gift shop, aptly named “Andante,” sells many thematic souvenirs.
 How about bringing home a miniature upright piano to celebrate your passion for music?